As long as people keep creating new products, they will keep creating ads. Here are 30 advertising design tips that will turn heads. Guaranteed.

 26. Let Your Audience Fill In The Blanks

-When creating an ad that uses a bit of humour or a clever approach, it’s normal to be worried and to fret “What if they don’t get it?”.
+When creating an ad that uses a bit of humor or a clever approach, it’s normal to be worried and to fret “What if they don’t get it?”.
 But, have faith in your audience and try to avoid spoon-feeding them the message, let them infer certain things and let them fill in the blanks.

 Have a look at this ad for Heinz Hot Ketchup that allows consumers to put the pieces together themselves, inferring what events lead up to the image, before revealing via the product name, what really went down.
 Like most ads, this one positions the product logo/image down the bottom of the ad, so that the joke is understood after viewing the image.